-At first, long-time mates Jack Nelligan, James McIntyre and Dan Morton just wanted a tiny coffee shed and some lawn.
-But when they found out the drab concrete park across from University of South Australia was owned by SA Power Networks and not the council – which might have cramped their style – they acquired the lease and dreamed bigger.
+At first, James McIntyre just wanted a tiny coffee shed and some lawn.
+But when he found out the drab concrete park across from University of South Australia was owned by SA Power Networks and not the council – which might have cramped their style – he acquired the lease and dreamed bigger.

-Now, the corner block holds a lush garden filled out with lemon and avocado trees.
+Today, Peter Rabbit is one of Adelaide’s buzziest cafes; its corner block holds a lush garden filled out with lemon and avocado trees.
 At the rear, there’s a well-appointed shipping-container-turned-cafe, with herbs planted on the roof.
-It makes for an almost comical contrast with the humming electrical substation next door, and indeed this is one of the most relaxing spots in town.
-When the weather’s fine, it's hard to beat a brunch cocktail, local beer or wine on the deck, or at one of the garden tables.
+It makes for a big contrast with the humming electrical substation next door, and indeed this is one of the most relaxing spots in town.
+When the weather’s fine, it's hard to beat a brunch cocktail on the deck, or at one of the garden tables.

 Head chef Samuel Joelnetan serves a hearty menu that’s primed for an early start or a long lunch.
 If you’re here for the former, a highlight is the focaccia with roast tomatoes, whipped lemon ricotta and honey jazzed up with oregano and fermented garlic.
 Later, it might be a soba noodle bowl with yellowfin tuna, edamame, pickled ginger and a soft-boiled egg.